-The aim is to have six dedicated Computing units per academic year (plus an additional one for Digital Citizenship & Technology (DL) with a strong focus on e-safety).
+Our aim is to provide a computing curriculum that is designed to balance acquiring a broad and deep knowledge alongside opportunities to apply skills in various digital contexts.
+We have six dedicated Computing units per academic year.
 This is to allow more time for the application of Digital Literacy skills in other areas of the curriculum.
-Because there is now less content in the Computing curriculum, children should have more opportunities to use technology to support their learning in literacy, maths, and all the other areas of the school curriculum.
-Please see each year group's scheme of work for coverage across the year.
+Children should have more opportunities to use technology to support their learning in literacy, maths, and all the other areas of the school curriculum.
+All children have access to the computing suite in school as well as portable devices within the classroom.

-It is important to recognise however that some aspects of traditional ICT are still required to be taught discretely and should not be forgotten:
+In addition to the scheme, it is important to recognise that some aspects of traditional ICT are still required to be taught discretely and should not be forgotten: